-The sequence stratigraphic interpretations follow the method outlined in Dabard et al. (2015) and are based on the study of depositional sequences at different frequencies in combination with NGR measurements (e.g. Fig. 2).
-There is a variety of sedimentary and condensational facies that can be encountered from the upper part of the Grès Armoricain Formation, throughout the Postolonnec Fm., into the Kermeur Formation (Fig. 1B).
-Despite their variability, all facies can be ascribed to depositional environments of a terrigenous platform dominated by storms and tides (Guillocheau, 1983; Guillocheau and
+The sequence stratigraphic interpretations follow the method outlined in Dabard et al. (2015) and are based on the study of depositional sequences at different frequencies in combination with NGR measurements (e.g., Fig. 2).
+There is a variety of sedimentary and condensational facies that can be encountered from the upper part of the Grès Armoricain Fm., throughout the Postolonnec Fm., and into the Kermeur

-Hoffert, 1988; Loi et al., 1999; Botquelen et al., 2006; Dabard et al., 2007; 2015; Pistis et al., 2008; Vidal et al., 2011a,b).
-Analysis of sedimentary and condensation facies allowed the identification of genetic sequences by identifying the Maximum Regressive Surface (MRS) and Maximum Flooding Surface (MFS) for all sequences of the different hierarchical orders (Catuneanu et al., 2009; Dabard et al., 2015).
-Due to the high lithological contrast of the sedimentary facies in the upper offshore marine environment, it is easy to identify the MRS and MFS, and its corresponding genetic units.
+Formation (Fig. 1b).
+Despite their variability, all facies can be ascribed to depositional environments of a terrigenous platform dominated by storms and tides (Guillocheau, 1983; Guillocheau and Hoffert, 1988; Loi et al., 1999; Botquelen et al., 2006; Dabard et al., 2007, 2015; Pistis et al., 2008; Vidal et al., 2011a, b).
+Analysis of sedimentary and condensation facies allowed the identification of genetic sequences by identifying the maximum regressive surface (MRS) and maximum flooding surface (MFS) for all sequences of the different hierarchical orders (Catuneanu et al., 2009; Dabard et al., 2015).
+Due to the high lithological contrast of the sedimentary facies in the upper offshore marine environment, it is easy to identify the MRS and MFS and its corresponding genetic units.
 In contrast, in sedimentary environments where facies are homogeneous, such as the shoreface and lower offshore, sequence recognition was mainly based on the identification of condensation facies.
-In deeper environments, clayey successions are monotonous and condensation facies, such as diagenetic nodular concretionary levels (Loi et al., 1999; Loi and Dabard, 1999; Dabard et al., 2007; Dabard and Loi, 2012; Loi and Dabard, 2002) or shellbeds levels (Botquelen et al, 2004; 2006), are the main markers that allow effective sequential partitioning especially when coupled with NGR measurements of U versus Th.
+In deeper environments, clayey successions are monotonous, and condensation facies, such as diagenetic nodular concretionary levels (Loi et al., 1999; Loi and Dabard, 1999, 2002; Dabard et al., 2007; Dabard and Loi, 2012) or shell beds levels (Botquelen et al., 2004, 2006), are the main markers that allow effective sequential partitioning especially when coupled with NGR measurements of U vs. Th.
 In homolithic sandy shoreface facies, condensation levels have been detected through NGR analysis.
-Levels that show considerable increases in NGR U and Th contents correspond with facies of heavy mineral accumulations (paleoplacers) and are interpreted as an expression of condensation (Pistis et al., 2008; 2016; 2018).
+Levels that show considerable increases in NGR U and Th contents correspond with facies of heavy mineral accumulations (paleo-placers) and are interpreted as an expression of condensation (Pistis et al., 2008, 2016, 2018).

-170 Numerical spectral analyses were carried out using the available pXRF and NGR data as summarized in Table 1.
-Stratigraphic intervals that correspond with 'event beds' (e.g. turbidites, volcanic ashes, small slumps) are sometimes removed from time-series analysis as they are not considered to be representative of the environmental sedimentary signal of interest (e.g. Zeeden et al., 2013).
-Although sandstones have relative higher accumulation rates compared to mudstones, we do not exclude the sandstone intervals from spectral analysis in this study.
-Here, also the mudstones are non-continuous (on 175 short timescales) storm deposits, and the variation of K reflects the changing mineralogy which is controlled by grainsize.
-Besides the fact that some intervals like the Kerarmor Mb. consist mostly of sandstones, removing the sandy intervals would remove the main indicator of bathymetric variation which is the main paleoenvironmental variable for this study.
-Evolutive harmonic analysis (EHA) (Thomson, 1982), bandpass filtering and TimeOpt (Meyers, 2015, 2019) analyses were done with "Astrochron" (https://cran.r-project.org/web/packages/astrochron/index.html; Meyers, 2014) in R (R Core Team, 2021).
-180 TimeOpt is a statistical optimization method that can simultaneously consider power spectra distributions and precessioneccentricity amplitude modulation patterns (Meyers, 2015, 2019).
+Numerical spectral analyses were carried out using the available pXRF and NGR data as summarized in Table 1.
+Stratigraphic intervals that correspond with "event beds" (e.g., turbidites, volcanic ashes, small slumps) are sometimes removed from time series analyses as they are not considered to be representative of the environmental sedimentary signal of interest (e.g., Zeeden et al., 2013).
+Although sandstones have relative high accumulation rates compared to mudstones, we do not exclude the sandstone intervals from spectral analysis in this study.
+Here, the mudstones are also non-continuous (on short timescales) storm deposits, and the variation of K reflects the changing mineralogy, which is controlled by grain size.
+Besides the fact that some intervals like the Kerarmor Mb. consist mostly of sandstones, removing the sandy intervals would remove the main indicator of bathymetric variation, which is the main paleoenvironmental variable for this study.
+Evolutive harmonic analysis (EHA) (Thomson, 1982), bandpass filtering, and TimeOpt (Meyers, 2015, 2019) analyses were done with "Astrochron" (https://cran.r-project.org/web/packages/ astrochron/index.html, last access: 5 April 2022; Meyers, 2014) in R (R Core Team, 2021).
+TimeOpt is a statistical optimization method that can simultaneously consider power spectra distributions and precession-eccentricity amplitude modulation patterns (Meyers, 2015, 2019).
 Data were linearly interpolated and linearly detrended unless specified otherwise.
-All specifications regarding multi-taper settings, sliding window sizes, bandpass filters and TimeOpt parameters can be found in the supplemented R script (Supplement).
+All specifications regarding multi-taper settings, sliding window sizes, bandpass filters, and TimeOpt parameters can be found in the supplemented R script (Supplement).